shahabahreini/AI-Commit-Assistant/README.md

 **Commit History Analysis**
 Analyzes commit message history and provides detailed reports on message quality, strengths, weaknesses, dominant style used, and recommended improvements.

+**Gitmoji Support**
+Enhanced commit messages with emoji integration.
+Toggle gitmoji on/off for each commit style, customize emoji mappings, and choose placement (summary, body, or both).
+Includes default emoji mappings for common commit types and a comprehensive emoji reference guide.

 **Multi-device Licensing**
 Use your Pro license across multiple development machines and environments.